Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

      // by these lines:

      //This enables your application to use the Microsoft identity platform endpoint.
-This endpoint is capable of signing-in users both with their Work and School and Microsoft Personal accounts. services.AddMicrosoftIdentityPlatformAuthentication(Configuration)
+This endpoint is capable of signing-in users both with their Work and School and Microsoft Personal accounts. services.AddSignIn(Configuration)
-                    .AddMsal(Configuration, new string[] { "User.Read", "Directory.Read.All" }) // Adds support for the MSAL library with the permissions necessary to retrieve the signed-in user's group info in case of a token overage
+                    .AddWebAppCallsProtectedWebApi(Configuration, new string[] { "User.Read", "Directory.Read.All" }) // Adds support for the MSAL library with the permissions necessary to retrieve the signed-in user's group info in case of a token overage
                     .AddInMemoryTokenCaches(); // Adds aspnetcore MemoryCache as Token cache provider for MSAL.

         services.AddGraphService(Configuration);    // Adds the IMSGraphService as an available service for this app.